 Las Vegas, NV Texting While Driving Injury Attorney

-Texting and talking on hand held cell phones while driving has become a major problem in the U.S. When people are talking on the phone, or are sending or receiving text messages while driving, they put themselves, their passengers and others on the road in grave danger.
+Texting and talking on a hand held cell phones while driving has become a major problem in the U.S. When people are talking on the phone, or are sending or receiving text messages while driving, they put themselves, their passengers and others on the road in grave danger.

-Some states have cracked down on texting and talking on the phone while driving, making it illegal for anyone to send or receive text messages or talk on the phone without using a hands free device.
+Some states have cracked down on texting and talking on the phone while driving, making it illegal for anyone to send or receive text messages or talk on the phone without using a hands-free device.
 Nevada is one of these states.
-If you are involved in a car accident that is caused because another driver was texting or talking on a hand held cell phone in the state of Nevada, you can file an injury lawsuit to seek compensation for your injuries.
+If you are involved in a car accident that is caused because another driver was texting or talking on a hand-held cell phone in the state of Nevada, you can file an injury lawsuit to seek compensation for your injuries.